 Keep Raw Meats and Ready-to-Eat Foods Separate

 Prevent cross-contamination by keeping raw foods separate from ready-to-eat foods.
 Use two cuttings boards: one strictly for raw meat, poultry and seafood; the other for ready-to-eat foods like breads and vegetables.
-Wash cutting boards thoroughly in hot, soapy water after each use or place in dishwasher.
-Discard old cutting boards that have cracks, crevices and knife scars.
+Be sure to wash cutting boards thoroughly in hot, soapy water after each use or place in a dishwasher.
+Discard old cutting boards that have cracks, crevices or knife scars.

 Cook to Proper Temperatures

 Proper cooking temperatures kill harmful bacteria present in food.
 Always use a meat thermometer to check the doneness of meat, poultry, seafood and dishes containing eggs.
-Use the following quick internal temperature guide:
+Use the following as a quick internal temperature guide (all temperatures in Fahrenheit):

 - Poultry: 165 degrees